 Is steel good for roofing (Pros and cons)?

 Steel is a type of alloy (made from iron and other elements) and is used in almost every aspect of building.
-Steel roofing in fact, has been one of the most common materials that is found on a commercial construction sites for many years.
+Steel roofing in fact, has been one of the most common materials that are found on commercial construction sites for many years.
 Today, it is now often found in residential buildings as well.

 Steel is recyclable